America's Got Talent season 20

 The twentieth season of the American talent show competition series America's Got Talent premiered on NBC on May 27, 2025, and concluded on September 24, 2025.
 Howie Mandel, Sofía Vergara, and Simon Cowell all returned to the panel for their sixteenth, sixth, and tenth respective seasons.
 Mel B returned to the panel for her seventh season after a six-season hiatus, replacing Heidi Klum.
 Terry Crews returned as host for his seventh consecutive season.

 The season was won by singer Jessica Sanchez, who previously competed on the show's inaugural season in 2006.
 Freestyle rapper Chris Turner and singer Jourdan Blue finished in second and third place, respectively.
+This season averaged around 4.49 million viewers per broadcast.

 Production

 On January 8, 2025, it was announced that open-call auditions for the upcoming season had been postponed until further notice due to the ongoing wildfires in Southern California, where the show is filmed.
 Filming of the televised auditions commenced at the Pasadena Civic Auditorium on March 14, 2025.